Scarabaeus1031/NEXAH/README.md

 Agents do not optimize —
 they **discover stability**.

+This is not reinforcement learning.
+This is navigation.

 It works with **any** simulator through a simple adapter layer.

 ### Quick Start (2 minutes)